Adult Leader Training

 YOUTH PROTECTION TRAINING- Effective June 1 2010, Youth protection is now required of all Scouters.
 New leaders must complete their Youth Protection Training BEFORE they submit their membership application.
 Current Scouters must have completed the course within two years of their re-registration date.
-Failure to complete the course will expire their current membership.
+Failure to complete the course will cause their current membership to expire.

 CUB SCOUT LEADER POSITION-SPECIFIC TRAINING has been developed to give new leaders the knowledge and skills, as well as generate the enthusiasm, they need to be successful and all of the required courses are now available on-line from your MyScouting log-in.
 Districts may continue to offer instructor led versions and for those dates check your district's calendar.

 - Webelos Den Leader

 SCOUTMASTER AND ASSISTANT SCOUTMASTER LEADER SPECIFIC TRAINING: For Scoutmasters and assistant Scoutmasters, this training is divided into three parts.
 The three parts concentrate on troop operation and can be completed in one full day or three evenings.
 The course is offered in each of the five districts.
 Check your district's calendar for the next scheduled course.

 TROOP COMMITTEE SPECIFIC TRAINING- This position specific training for the Troop committee chair and members is called The Troop Committee Challenge.
 Completion of this course is required to be considered trained.
 This course is available on-line.

 VARSITY LEADER SPECIFIC TRAINING: For Coaches, Assistant Coaches : The course will provide an introduction to the Boy Scouts of America and to the responsibilities, opportunities, and resources that will ensure a successful Varsity team leadership experience.
 Check your district's calendar for the next scheduled course.